 Two very common types are reflectors and refractors, and each one in the image above is one of these.
 You can tell a reflector by its cylindrical design.
 They all look like cylinders, you say?
 Well…refractors are a little bit different.

 Take the two telescopes on either end of this lineup, for instance.
-These two—the far left and the far right—are the only telescopes here that are refractors.
-And you may notice that, unlike all the rest, they’re not perfect cylinders.
+These two—the far left and the far right—are refractors.
+And you may notice that, unlike most of the rest, they’re not perfect cylinders.

 Look closely.
 You’ll see that, not only is the end pointing up a bit wider than the rest of the telescope, but there’s a little tiny piece tacked onto the end.
 That same little tiny piece is tacked onto the side for the reflectors.